onepanelio/docs/docs/CVAT/create_annotation_model.md

 SSD-based networks such as `ssd-mobilenet-v2` are faster than faster-rcnn based models.
 However, they are not as accurate as faster-rcnn based models.
 This model is generally recommended since its accurate and fast enough.
 If you don't know much about your data or the complexity of your data, then we recommend you go with this model.

-This dataset contains pre-trained model and config file for ssd-mobilenetv2 model trained on COCO dataset.
+You will find the pre-trained model and config file for ssd-mobilenetv2 model trained on COCO dataset.

 This model is a good place to start if you don't have any specific model in mind.
 If you are data is very complicated (i.e many annotations per image) then you should prefer faster-rcnn models over ssd.